5 Automotive Supply Chain Challenges Facing the Industry

 Brexit-based overhauls have convoluted already complex European automotive supply.
 Difficult-to-navigate customs bureaucracy has led to longer journey times, added risks of delay, and general inefficiency.
 Together, these issues are making Europe’s once-booming automotive sector less appealing for prospective international trade and investment.

 Predictions that industry-saving regulatory compliance is still a long way off work with these setbacks to highlight the need for individual manufacturers to find a way through increasingly lengthy red tape.
-Avoiding potential delays and resulting cost increases as high as 1.0-2.5%12 is especially reliant on optimised supply chains that operate around:
+Avoiding potential delays and resulting cost increases as high as 1.0-2.5%12 is especially reliant on an optimised auto supply chain strategy that operates around:

 - Faster, flexible onboarding of new, compliant suppliers